graybealski/cf-conventions-work/FAQ.md

 ### My variable depends on the type of surface.
 How can I specify the surface type?
 CF maintains a vocabulary specifically for specifying surface and area types; it is available on the CF site as the [Area Type Table](http://cfconventions.org/Data/cf-standard-names/docs/area-type-table.html), and can also be accessed as a [controlled vocabulary](http://mmisw.org/ont/cf/areatype).

 Terms from this vocabulary may be used as specified in the CF Convention [section 7.3.3 Statistics applying to portions of cells](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.6/build/cf-conventions#statistics-applying-portions).
-However, it is also possible to attach coordinate variables to quantities to describe the data variable, and the area_type is often needed for such a purpose.
+However, it is also possible to describe a data variable by using a named quantity as a coordinate variable, and the area_type is often needed for such a purpose.
 The area_type can be attached as a dimensioned coordinate variable, or as a scalar coordinate.

 If the area_type you need is not in the list, [request a new area_type name](#stdnames_ask) just as you would a standard name (no units required).